9999years/uni2esky/readme.md

 useful to you, and Esky, scripts that are only useful with the Esky POS-58 specifically.

+Only a couple scripts have global entry points that are auto-installed with the package.
+For other modules, e.g. `encodingutils.char`, you may create a file like

+    from encodingutils import char
+    char.main()

+or run

+    python -c "from encodingutils import char\nchar.main()" ...

+directly.
+Both are a little bit silly but I consider most of the modules without entry points to be useless enough that cluttering the path is not worthwhile.

 ## Generic — `encodingutils`

 ### `encodingutils.char`